alliance-genome/agr_archive_initial_prototype/README.md

 	The react/wrap-multilines rule is deprecated.
 Please use the react/jsx-wrap-multilines rule instead.
 ```

-Now the server is running on port 2992 and proxying /api requests to localhost:5000 which should be the running flask server.
+Now the server is running on port 2992 and is redirecting "/api" with proxy to localhost:5000 which should be hosted by the flask server.

 ### API

-In a seperate terminal window run the following:
+In a seperate terminal window run the following set of commands:

 ```bash
 	(agr) agr> make -C api run